-Born in Nashville, Tennessee, André Ramos-Woodard is a contemporary artist whose works evoke feelings of memory and internal narrative.
-Primarily working with photo-based manipulation and drawing, they convey ideas of communal and personal identity through internal conflicts.
-Ramos-Woodard is influenced by personal experiences he went through while discovering his own identity – he is queer and African-American, both of which are weltheirknown targets for discrimination.
-They use their art to accent the ideas of separation between them and the viewer, specifically those that may not resonate with the ideas of the Other or problems within minority groups in contemporary culture.
+Raised in the Southern states of Tennessee and Texas, André Ramos-Woodard is a contemporary artist who uses their work to emphasize the repercussions of contemporary and historical discrimination.
+Primarily working with photo-based collage, text, and drawing, they convey ideas of communal and personal identity centralized within internal conflicts.
+Ramos-Woodard is influenced by their direct experience with life – he is queer and African-American, both of which are obvious targets for discrimination.
+They use their art to accent spaces of both communal understanding and disconnect between them and the viewer, specifically those of Black liberation, queer justice, and those in positions of power and privilege that lack the information to critically recognize problems within minority groups in contemporary culture.
 Ramos-Woodard received his BFA from Lamar University in Beaumont, Texas, and is currently pursuing his MFA at The University of New Mexico in Albuquerque, New Mexico.

-André uses both he// him and they// them pronouns.
+André uses both they// them and he// him pronouns.